 Schools and districts have flexibility to determine how best to meet the curricular needs of each child.
 All of our kindergarten classrooms are combined kindergartens.
 Generally half are transitional kindergarteners.

-The Woodland Star Kindergarten is a play-based, half day, two-year program.
+The Woodland Star Kindergarten is a play-based, two-year program.
 In the Kindergarten, the teachers gently lead the child across the bridge from home to school, laying a strong, healthy foundation for the academic program that begins in First Grade.
 In a homelike environment, the Kindergarten program is rich in singing, seasonal activities, circle, painting, puppetry and storytelling.
 The teachers believe it is profoundly important that the child have time to develop their physical body, imagination, and will in a secure setting.
 Free play with simple natural toys draws out the imagination.
 Shells, seeds, homemade dolls, wooden toys, beeswax crayons and modeling wax are familiar and loved playthings in the Woodland Star Kindergarten.

 Yes, once a child is enrolled in the kindergarten at Woodland Star they are guaranteed a placement for first grade as long as they have turned 6 years old by June 1st prior to first grade.